PyDrocsid/cogs/moderation/verification/documentation.md

 Argument | Required            | Description
 ---------|---------------------|------------
-password | :heavy_check_mark:  | The Password as string
+password | :heavy_check_mark:  | The password as string

 !!! note
-    Password has a Max-Length of 256 Chars
+    The password has a max-length of 256 characters.

 ## remove

-Removes an existing Verification.
+Removes an existing verification.

 ```css
 .verification [remove|r|-] <role>